How To Run Greater Rifts Efficiently Guide

 - Speed Pylon lasts for 60 seconds, increases movement speed by 100% and attack speed by 30%, and allows you free passage through enemies and Waller affixes (similarly to Illusory Boots).
 You also knock enemies up as you pass through them.
 This is a utility-heavy gem that allows you to skip entire sections or even floors of a Rift and lets you control the enemies you engage with the knockup.
 If your build is attack speed-oriented, it also doubles as a significant DPS boost.
 On the Rift Guardian, it increases the rate of Bane of the Stricken stacking.

 - Shield Pylon lasts for 60 seconds and grants immunity to all incoming damage and crowd control (except for displacement effects such as Wormhole).
-It also reflects a portion of the incoming damage, often to the detriment of the game's FPS rather than the intended positive effect.
 The pylon is most useful in conjunction with a DPS-oriented pylon, i.e. it can be combined with a Conduit for a fearless, devastating dive into a clump of elites.
 The pylon is least useful for builds that rely on controlled intake of damage (i.e. Necromancers with Blood is Power, Wizards with Illusionist, or Demon Hunters running a Shi Mizu's Haori build).

 3.2.
 The Importance of Monster and Elite Composition